-Our detailed review of CurrencyFair — a peer-to-peer currency exchange company, which helps you transfer money internationally at exchange rates better than the market rate.
+Our detailed review of CurrencyFair — an online cross-border payment and foreign exchange service, which helps you transfer money internationally at exchange rates better than the market rate.

-Are you making a international money transfer and keen to find out more about CurrencyFair?
+Are you making an international money transfer and keen to find out more about CurrencyFair?
 Are they safe to use?
 Which countries do they send money to?
-Find the answers to these and more questions in our easy to read guide.
+Find the answers to these and more questions in our easy-to-read guide.

 In this CurrencyFair review we will explain: